 Who bought The Chassis Data?

-The Chassis Data was the foundation stone for my subsequent Jensen books, none of which could have been completed without the basic research which led to this "bible" of Jensen car production.
-With any luck, it will underpin other Jensen books which I hope are yet to come.
+The Chassis Data was the foundation on which all my subsequent Jensen books were based.
+None of them could have been completed without the basic research which led to this so-called "bible" of Jensen car production.
+With any luck, the data will continue to underpin other Jensen books which I hope are yet to come.

 With that in mind, it's interesting to see how it sold over the years.

 For a start, you could hardly call it a best seller.
 The print order was a notional 1000 copies which, with the overrun, ended up being 1128.
 Of these, 88 were given away in promotions, legal deposit, reviews and as presents and prizes.
 A few were issued to replace damaged or lost copies and I retain some archival copies.

 The upshot is that 1118 of them made their way out into the world.
-Over 25 years, that's an average of about 45 a year — less than one a week.
+Over 25 years, that's an average of about 45 books a year — less than one a week.
 Nothing flash about that rate of sales.

 Geographically, this is where they went.